Boston Teen Police Academy

 In 2009, the Sihanouk Hospital Center of Hope treated its millionth patient: a widow and mother who received treatment for HIV and (through a partnership with Habitat for Humanity) was also given a home.

 2009 was also the year that Phil Arsenault, spurred on by the encouragement of Douglas Arthur, created Hoops for HOPE.
-Phil, an avid runner, found himself walking a 5k to raise money for the poor.
-Turning to Doug, he said, “This is pathetic!
+Phil, an avid runner and former College basketball player, found himself walking a 5k to raise money for the poor.
+Turning to Doug (also a former College basketball player), he said, “This is pathetic!
 We need to do something radical!
 We need to play basketball for twenty four hours to raise money for the poor!”
 Doug, with his usual enthusiasm, said, “OK!”

-What began as something of a pipe dream has since raised well over $300,000 dollars for HOPE worldwide and its hospitals in Cambodia (our dream is to reach $1,000,000)!
+What began as something of a pipe dream has since raised almost $900,000 dollars in the past 15 years for HOPE worldwide, its hospitals in Cambodia, and HOPE Massachusetts’ local causes like the Boston Police Teen Academy.

 In 2015, Hoops for HOPE earned a citation from the Massachusetts House of Representatives for its “monumental strides” in helping the Cambodian poor.
 It was presented to Phil Arsenault by Rady Mom, the first Cambodian State Representative in the history of the United States.